rnrnshn/rurushu-no-kata/README.md

 # Rurushu no kata

 This is me trying to solve [Codewars](https://www.codewars.com/) katas.
+Well, yeah

 ## What is a kata?